TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

 ## Ethical, Professional, and Standards Considerations
   - The design of the UAV-robot integrated system adheres to the professional and ethical standards and responsibilities outlined in the IEEE Code of ethics.
 These principles emphasize the significance of transparent design reports, environmentally conscientious innovation, and most importantly the safety of the public.
 In alignment with these standards, each process of the design will be deliberately tested and conducted to uphold these standards.
   - Environmentally, resource responsibility extends throughout the project through the reuse of components, such as the Pololu motors and Adafruit APDS9960 Sensors in the Low-Level Controllers.
 As well as the Jetson Nano family in the Global Controller subsystems.
   - Safety also remains a central principle throughout the project, as the design implements several different safeguards.
 The Power subsystem's implementation of an emergency-stop feature allows for the immediate halt of all robot systems, minimizing any danger to equipment, property, and the public.
 The Low-Level controller preemptively minimizes complications by continuous actuator monitoring and feedback.
 Similarly, the Navigation subsystem integrates LiDAR-based object detection along with ROS2-based pathway creation into its design to preemptively to prevent collisions with arena obstacles and boundaries.
+Along with waste reduction, safety will also be a big consideration for any reused components.
+Testing will take place to ensure all elements are still within their expected safe specifications.
+  - The Communications subsystem applies ethics through the secure transfer of data over validated wireless communication protocols.
+By prioritizing data and code integrity, the subsystem protects performance, safety, and fair competition opportunities.
+The same subsystem also adheres to engineering standards, such as choosing UAV communication and transmission designs that comply with accepted uses of the electromagnetic spectrum by the Federal Aviation Administration (FAA) and Federal Communication Commissions (FCC).

 ## Resources